 Out-of-Band SQL Injection

-Out-of-band SQL injection is an advanced technique that involves exploiting SQL injection vulnerabilities to exfiltrate data through a different channel, such as DNS or HTTP requests.
-This method is useful when an application does not display query results or when the attacker needs a more stealthy approach.
+Out-of-band SQL injection is an advanced technique that exploits SQL injection vulnerabilities to exfiltrate data through a different channel, such as DNS or HTTP requests.
+This method is proper when an application does not display query results or the attacker needs a more stealthy approach.

 For example, an attacker could use the xp_dirtree stored procedure in Microsoft SQL Server to send a DNS request containing the exfiltrated data: